Azure/blackbelt-aks-hackfest/labs/day1-labs/01-setup-app-local.md

     ```bash
     curl http://localhost:3000/api/heroes
     ```
-    If you are in an RDP session, you can browse to <http://localhost:3000/api/heroes>

 ### Web Application layer - Vue.js, Node.js

 The web frontend for the app is written in [Vue.js](https://vuejs.org/Vue "Vue.js Homepage"), running on [Node.js](https://nodejs.org/en/ "Node.js Homepage") with [Webpack](https://webpack.js.org/ "Webpack Homepage")